sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 - ENABLE_PROFILING
   - Enables various options to make profiling SpECTRE easier (default is `OFF`)
+- ENABLE_SPECTRE_DEBUG
+  - Defines `SPECTRE_DEBUG` macro to enable `ASSERT`s and other debug checks so they can be used in Release builds.
+That is, you get sanity checks and compiler optimizations.
+You cannot disable the checks in Debug builds, so this option has no effect in Debug builds.
+    (default is `OFF` in release)
 - ENABLE_WARNINGS
   - Whether or not warning flags are enabled (default is `ON`)
 - KEEP_FRAME_POINTER